Correctional Officer

 Have you ever met another CO who liked to rat on other COs whenever they made minor/honest mistakes on the job?
 How did you deal with a "rat" CO?
 The person I'm talking about is a new guy that just graduated from the academy.

-Asked by Carl S. almost 9 years ago
+Asked by Carl S. about 9 years ago

 Yes I have.
 Since it is no longer permissible to thump such a person in the parking lot after work you are advised to avoid working with such a person and avoid screwing up when they are around, which is good advice in general.
 Usually such people become well known quickly and become very unpopular very quickly.
 People avoid them like the plague and let others know about them.
 Sometimes that serves to change their habits.
 Sometimes not, especially if they have friends or relatives in high places.
 There are jerks in any workplace and you have to learn how to deal with or avoid them.